konflux-ci/architecture/book/image-controller.md

 spec:
   application: city-transit
   componentName: billing
+...
 ```

 Image controller then creates following resources:

 - A public image repository is created on Quay.io.
-- A robot account is created and associated with the repository properly.
+- A robot account is created and associated with the repository.
 - A Kubernetes Secret is created alongside the Component CR, to which the
   robot account token is written out.